coreknowledge2016/multi-agent-hrl/README.md

+# multi-agent-hrl
-# multi-agent-hrl based on Matt Harvey's work, inspired by Deepmind's recent multi-agent and hrl paper
+### based on Matt Harvey's work, inspired by Deepmind's recent multi-agent paper and hrl paper